Starting with spreadsheets

 - call other functions.

-As mentioned before, you can also combine any number of functions, cell references and numbers in formulas.
+As mentioned before, you can also combine any number of functions, cell references, and numbers in formulas.

 Here is one example of all of those principles:

-As you can see, Excel also helpfully highlights cell ranges the same way it does for cells you are referring to.
+As you can see, Excel also helpfully highlights cell ranges the same way it does for the cells you are referring to.